How to Remove Permanent Marker from Your Hardwood Floors

 There are different solvents that can be used to remove permanent markers and special floor cleaning products you can buy.
 The solvents, however, may not be good for your hardwood floors and regular floor mopping won't do anything.
 The special floor cleaning products can be pricey and sometimes they are filled with more chemicals.

 So it's a good thing that there are natural cleaners and solutions that help you clean stains off of your floors making them look new again.
 Anna from My Life and Kids shares her simple trick on how to lift these pesky stains for once and all, and it's a pretty impressive item she uses.
 For more great cleaning advice with natural cleaners, explore her website and try this trick out the next time you have a permanent marker accident on your floor or wood furniture.***

-Get Recipe / Learn More at My Life and Kids
+Learn MORE at My Life and Kids